xikaos/exguess/README.md

 It think it worth.

-I bashed my head, and this is will be a interesting piece to look after when I'll improve in the language.
+I bashed my head aganist this simple exercise, and this is will be a interesting piece to look after when I improve in the language.

 So far, I'm loving it <3.